-Study Programme B-KUL-G0B48A Micropaleontology and Paleoenvironmental Reconstruction
+Micropaleontology and Paleoenvironmental Reconstruction (B-KUL-G0B48A)

 Aims

 Obtaining insight and knowledge into concepts, methods, techniques and applications of micropaleontology and the role of this in a broader context of geological studies.
 By means of case studies on Paleozoic to Recent sediments and microfossil associations, the systematics, utility and fields of application of the various microfossil groups is demonstrated.
 The students receive a broad overview of the various methods and microfossilgroups that are widely used in both in academic reseach and in the oil and gas industry.The insights are acquired on the basis of the focal points of the research groups in Leuven and Ghent.
-The students particularly learn to choose and apply the appropiate scientific methods for analysing or reconstructing complex geological questions and conditions (paleoenvironements).
+The students particularly learn to choose and apply the appropiate scientific methods for analysing or reconstructing complex geological questions and conditions (paleoenvironments).
 Particular focus is the translation from detailed observations into processes and changes in time and space and reporting these.

 Previous knowledge